Disney’s Animal Kingdom Theme Park

 Start with the headliners

 If you do not have Early Theme Park Entry, arrive at least 45 minutes before the park opens.
 Once the gates open, go to Pandora for Avatar Flight of Passage.
 Or head to Asia for Expedition Everest—Legend of the Forbidden Mountain while most of the crowd goes to Pandora.
-Then double back to the ride you skipped.
+Then head to the ride you skipped.

 Pace yourself through the middle of the day